junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 ## General tips

-YOu will see this advice a lot.
+You will see this advice a lot.
 Drive to 90% of your ability.
 If you drive to all of your ability, you will drive too fast & make mistakes, losing time.

 I drive fast on corners 6-5, and maybe ease off the gas at tighter corners.
 Don't take big shortcuts.
 You may be tempted, but many of the off-course surfaces significantly slow you down (for safety reasons IRL), which will actually make your time longer.